Manchu Chess Manchu Chess

 Rules

 The board and pieces are almost the same as Xiangqi.
-The black side is unchanged, while the red side loses all its cannons, horses, and chariots except for a single chariot.
-That chariot combines the moves of the normal chariot, cannon, and horse.
+The red side is unchanged, while the black side loses all its cannons, horses, but one of his chariot combines the moves of the normal chariot, cannon, and horse.
 This piece is sometimes referred to as the Banner.

 Strategy